-Horsman et al. (2014) presents CBR-FT, a case reasoning-based method that aims to increase the efficiency of device triage.
+Horsman et al. [26] presents CBR-FT, a case reasoning-based method that aims to increase the efficiency of device triage.
 CBR-FT produces a list of file system paths with high probability of containing evidence.
 To do so it calculates a similarity rating of each path based on a knowledge base of past cases and input variables.
-Liu et al. in (Liu et al., 2012a) propose the incorporation of attack graphs in forensic investigations to guide the decision process of the investigator.
+Liu et al. in [27] propose the incorporation of attack graphs in forensic investigations to guide the decision process of the investigator.
 The authors also introduce to the graph the notion of anti-forensic steps, which may be taken by the adversary to hide malicious evidence, as parallel actions to the main nodes.

-Later in (Liu et al., 2012b) and (Liu et al., 2013), the authors presented a more optimised use of attack graphs in investigations, by proposing an algorithm that maps evidence graphs on attack graphs to identify missing evidence that the investigator needs to search for.
+Later in [28] and [29], the authors presented a more optimised use of attack graphs in investigations, by proposing an algorithm that maps evidence graphs on attack graphs to identify missing evidence that the investigator needs to search for.
 In this way, a graph is not simply used as a manual guide for the investigator, but part of the reasoning process is automated to offer suggestions, which results in more efficient investigation.

-Barrere et al. in (Barrère et al., 2017) introduced core graphs, which are condensed versions of attack graphs.
+Barrere et al. in [30] introduced core graphs, which are condensed versions of attack graphs.
 The authors propose an algorithm that transforms the structure of the original attack graph to allow for a more efficient exploration.
 The evaluation against three different simulated network topologies consisting of vulnerabilities, showed that the core graphs offer the same level of accuracy as traditional attack graphs, while significantly decreasing the network exploration rate.
 Thus, they have increased scalability and applicability in forensic investigations.